juhalo/chess-move-analysis/README.md

 ## Credits

 The project uses ZackClements client called [berserk](https://github.com/ZackClements/berserk) for the lichess API.
 This is used to get the games from the API.

+The layout of the project copies the layout of [lichess](https://lichess.org) since it is meant as a light project for analyzing pawn pushes in a lichess user's games.